njray/markdown-test/Real-time Scoring for Python (Reference Architecture) Draft_v2.md

 ### AKS logs

 AKS automatically logs all stdout/stderr to the logs of the pods in the cluster.
-Use kubectl to see this information and also node-level events and logs.
+Use kubectl to see these and also node-level events and logs.
 For details, see the deployment steps.

 In addition, use [Azure Monitor for containers](monitor-containers) to collect metrics and logs through a containerized version of the Log Analytics agent for Linux, which is stored in your Log Analytics workspace.